jexxa-projects/JexxaTemplate/README.md

 - `jexxa-application.properties`: By default, this is the properties file used in production.
 Therefore, it does not include any secrets.
 Instead, you define a path to a secret file.
 The clustering environment then mounts these secrets into your containers in a secure way.
-- `jexxa-developer.properties`: This file can be used by developers to define differences between development and production environment.
+- `jexxa-test.properties`: This file can be used by developers to define differences between development and production environment.
   For example, it can include credentials that are only used on the developer machine itself and can be stored in a repository.
 Since
   Jexxa loads the `jexxa-application.properties` by default, you just need to define the differences.